volodk/randbean/README.md

 ...
 obj.setPropertyZ(...)

-you can use Nicebean (project name is kind of working version) tool.
-Usage is very simple:

-@Nice YouPojoBean instance;

-And that's it - you can use it.
-Anyway, please take a look on unit tests for more information
+Call for action: You can try this tool.
+Usage is very simple.
+Just annotate an instance field(s) in your jUnit test and you're ready to go.

 Thanks,

+P.S.
+Nicebean is a kind of "working" project name